 There are also many beautiful museums and points of interest in Málaga.
 Are you visit on a Sunday, then you can visit many of these sights for free.

 Tip 1: Parking in Málaga

 We always park our car at the parking Muelle Uno.
 This parking is spacious and there is always space.
-Above that, it is at a perfect location, directly at the harbour with many restaurants and terraces.
+Above that, it is in a perfect location, directly at the harbour with many restaurants and terraces.

 Via de harbour or the nice park, ‘Parque de Málaga’, where you imagine yourself in the Tropics for a moment, you walk directly into the centre.
 The park is also a lovely place to have a rest and watch people passing by.